zhilangtaosha/XetraMetrics/README.md

 ~~~

 ## Observations
-Notice that in both cases where we compared methodologies, the sessionization completed
+Notice that in both cases where we compared methodologies, there were no differences between
+them (same row counts and no differing rows).
+Additionally, the sessionization completed
 in much less time (roughly 10x, an order of magnitude).
 This is most likely because the
 sessionization logic only shuffles the data once (at least, until the sorting step),
 then maps through each group once to update a state, which it then outputs.
 Contrarily,
 the join logic requires multiple shuffle, map, and reduce steps.

+Given that the outputs are identical for both methodologies in each analysis, and
+sessionization is much more performant, it seems that sessionization is the way to go.